-Pork and Shrimp Wontons in Chili Oil are so easy to make at home, and taste as good (or even better!) than wontons from your favorite Chinese food restaurant!
+This Pork and Shrimp Wonton Recipe is so easy to make at home, and tastes as good (or even better!) than wontons from your favorite Chinese restaurants!

 Recently, a Din Tai Fung Chinese restaurant opened up in the Portland area.
 I was so excited to have their yummy dumplings and wontons so close by!

 But over the past year, I've tried my hand at making my own dumplings and wontons at home.
 Honestly, it's SO much easier than you might think.
 It's also much less expensive AND... even MORE delicious!

 That's what inspired me to make this delicious pork and shrimp wonton recipe.

 This is truly my new favorite recipe.
 I'm obsessed with making these beautiful little pockets of deliciousness!
 Here's why it's so great:

 - It's great as a main dish or as a side.